geekywrites/datascience/README.md

 ## 8_ Classifiers

 Classification is the most important and most common machine learning problem.
-Classification problems can be both suprvised and unsupervised problems.
+Classification problems can be both supervised and unsupervised problems.

 The classification problems involve labelling data points to belong to a particular class based on the feature set corresponding to the particluar data point.